Always Outnumbered, Never Outgunned: Promotion

-"Girls" was released on 30 August 2004 as the lead single from Always Outnumbered, Never Outgunned, entering the UK Singles Chart at No. 19.
+"Girls" was released on 30 August 2004 as the lead single from Always Outnumbered, Never Outgunned, entering the UK singles chart at No. 19.
 "Hotride", released on 1 November 2004 in the United Kingdom, was not eligible to enter the UK charts as the CD was released in extended play format with three additional B-sides, and so did not conform to chart regulations.
-"Spitfire" was finally released on 4 April 2005 as the album's third and final single.
+"Spitfire" was released on 4 April 2005 as the album's third and final single.
 "Memphis Bells", released on 28 June 2004, was exclusively available online as a digital download via a website promoting the album, in a limited edition of 5,000 copies.
 Each copy was a combination of customer-chosen instrumental, rhythmic, and melodic options, of which 39,600 choices were available.
 Five mixes were sold in three file formats, WAV, two audio mixes in MP3, and a 5.1 DTS surround sound mix and all were free of digital rights management.
 The experiment was a success, with all copies being sold out in over 36 hours, despite server problems from the demand.